xxgalaxyexplosionxx/Algebrica/README.md

 npm start
 ```

-The interpreter will read the Algebrica code from src/index.alg, import custom libraries from src/lib, and display the output of each expression.
+The interpreter will read the Algebrica code from index.alg, import custom libraries from src/lib, and display the output of each expression.

 ## Custom Libraries